ishaqj/Simple-Youtube-Embed-Manager/README.md

 Installation Instructions
 =========================
 Notice:
-You need to have Cform and Cdatabase installed in order to use this module.
+You need to have CForm and CDatabase installed in order to use this module. ver
 - First you need to have a copy of [Anax-MVC][1].
 - Drag and drop the files to your Anax-copy.
 - Make new frontcontroller and insert the lines: